Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K-12.

-3. Hire More Teachers Who are ESL Endorsed
+3. Hire More Teachers Who are ESL-Endorsed

-Teachers who have voluntarily become ESL endorsed are usually passionate about working with ELLs and are more sensitive to their needs.
+Teachers who have voluntarily become ESL-endorsed are usually passionate about working with ELLs and are more sensitive to their needs.
 They also, of course, have learned to use effective strategies to help ELLs succeed in the classroom.

 4. Ensure That Parents Receive Important Information in Their Home Language

 The Office of Civil Rights Division of the Dept. of Justice mandates that any school-related information given to parents of non-ELLs should also be given to the parents of ELLs in their language of preference.
-This includes messages by phone, email or on paper.
-Parents are asked for their prefered language of communication when they register their child in school, so schools should have this information at their fingertips.
+This includes messages by phone, email, or on paper.
+Parents are asked for their preferred language of communication when they register their child in school, so schools should have this information at their fingertips.

 Ensuring that all important school information is relayed to the parents of our ELLs in their requested language is a simple demonstration of respect and helps to build trust between our students' families and our schools.
 It is a valuable gesture towards creating a more inclusive school culture.